pretix/pretix-docs/docs/guides/integrations/hubspot.md

 ![Page titled 'Connecting pretix to HubSpot', displaying a warning that 'You're connecting an unverified app' and a list of permissions for changes pretix needs to be able to make in HubSpot](../../assets/screens/hubspot/connect-app.png "Connect app")

 Scroll to the bottom of the page and click the :btn:Connect app: button.
-Once you have done that, you will be taken back to the HubSpot Integration settings page in the pretix backend.
+Once you have done that, the page will redirect you back to the HubSpot Integration settings page in the pretix backend.
 Instead of the "Request access" button, this page now states that the event is connected to HubSpot and displays settings for object mappings.

 ![Page titled 'HubSpot Integration', displaying a green message box saying 'The HubSpot integration is now active', a box with the status of the HubSpot connection, and settings for object mappings.](../../assets/screens/hubspot/integration-active.png "HubSpot Integration active")